belle-chang/v1/src/posts/tigerride.md

 __**Technical Skills/Technologies Used:**__ Django, PostGres, Python, Heroku

-In Spring 2019, I took a class COS333: Advanced Programming Techniques, during which I created a web application with a few others that would allow for students to organize sharing Uber, Lyft, or other transportation services to and from the Princeton University campus.
+In Spring 2019, I took a class COS333: Advanced Programming Techniques, during which I, along with a few others, created a web application that would allow for students to organize sharing Uber, Lyft, or other transportation services to and from the Princeton University campus.
 I was mostly in charge of the back-end development, but I also dabbled a bit in databases using PostGres.

 ![welcome](../tigerride/tigerride.jpg)